bobvogel/g-factor-mediation/README.md

-# g-factor-mediation
+# Supplementary Figures
-Putative causal relationship among polygenic scores, cortical surfaces, and general intelligence
+## Putative causal relationship among polygenic scores, cortical surfaces, and general intelligence
+### Below, we will provide all Figures responding to Supplementary Tables S3-S6

 **Polygenic Scores on Cortical Thickness**